-The Magnus Archives takes the standard weekly horror anthology podcast format and gives it a totally interesting overhaul.
+The Magnus Archives takes the standard weekly horror anthology podcast format and gives it an exciting overhaul.

-Instead of just telling stories that are completely isolated and otherwise totally unrelated, the show explores stories related to the many artifacts contained within the mysterious Magnus Archives, an institution built to house paranormal artifacts and explore them.
+Instead of telling entirely isolated and otherwise unrelated stories, the show explores stories related to the many artifacts within the mysterious Magnus Archives, an institution built to house paranormal artifacts and study them.

 I’ve hunted around to find the best shows that are similar to the Magnus Archives so that you can more quickly fill the void left in its wake!
 Read on below to find out what these shows are.